grafana/Grafana-Alloy-for-Beginners/README.md

    }

    stage.timestamp {
-        source = "//TODO: Fill in"
+        source = "//TODO: Fill this in"
         format = "2006-01-02T15:04:05.000Z07:00"
     }